How to Integrate Legacy Systems and Modern SaaS Applications Without Disruption

 ► Build the Integration

 Your ecosystem keeps changing, so the question becomes, just how often will you actually have to build a new integration?
 Companies that do this want to completely own the solution and tailor it to their own specific needs.
 But this is a massive undertaking, from the coding required to the amount of time it takes to maintain a proprietary integration in-house.
+The monumental lift to create an ERP legacy system integration is enough to give any organization pause.

 ► Use APIs